Moise10/home_lab_k8s/README.md

 Gateway and HTTPRoutes were not routing traffic as expected.
 We were monitoring the wrong node (controlplane).

 **Solution:**
-After debugging, we found the Gateway was deployed on `node01`, not the controlplane.
+After debugging, I found the Gateway was deployed on `node01`, not the controlplane.
 We adjusted our DNS or `/etc/hosts` to point to the correct node’s IP.

 ---